 A deep love for the simple life, where honesty and trust are given easily inspired award-winning artist Anuradha Thakur to put brush to canvas.
-Her extensive travels and work among tribes in various parts of the country inspire her vibrant artworks.
+Her extensive travels and work among tribes in various parts of the country inspire the vibrant hues of her artworks.
 The generous use of black and white, her ability to capture subtle emotions and her masterful use of texture make her artworks unforgettable.
-From the Gond tribals of the Gadchiroli region to Rajasthan and the adivasis of Maharashtra, her fascination with the bond between tribal people and nature and their organic way of life continue to energize her artistically.
-Artflute‘s Sridevi Padmanabhan caught up with Anuradha Thakur to talk about all things art.
+From the Gond tribals of the Gadchiroli region to Rajasthan and the Adivasis of Maharashtra, her fascination with the bond between tribal people and nature and their organic way of life continue to energize her artistically.
+Artflute’s Sridevi Padmanabhan caught up with Anuradha Thakur to talk about all things art.

 It’s always interesting to know about how an artist’s background has influenced his art?
 How did where you grew up and the experiences you’ve had shaped the art you make?

 I come from a very small village.
 The school was part of the extended campus of a sugar factory.
 I remember how the drawing teacher at school inspired me because of how much he loved my paintings.
 Each morning he would show the students one of my new paintings.
 He is also the one who asked my dad to enrol me in a fine arts college.
 Those were the days when even the boys in the village did not leave it to go and study in a faraway city.
 My dad heeded his advice though and I went to study fine arts in a college in Pune.

 What is your attitude towards risk and sacrifice- two themes that recur a lot when it comes to artists?
 What risks would you say you have taken in your career?